 What’s up with endowments?

 You hear a lot about endowments in the news.
-Harvard’s endowment is over $36 billion.
-(This page has a cool chart visually demonstrating the relative size of endowments.)
+Harvard’s endowment is over $50 billion.
+(This page has a cool chart visually demonstrating the relative size of endowments in 2017.)
 You may wonder why colleges can’t simply dip into their endowments.

-Endowment money is supposed to last in perpetuity.
 Endowments are made up of donations, and often the funds have a designated purpose.
 Most donors want their donation to be used for financial aid, certain types of projects, or specific research.
-The endowment is invested, and the university can draw from the profits from that investment each year.
-A larger endowment will provide larger returns on the investment and allow an institution a larger unrestricted income stream.
+The endowment is invested, and the university can draw from the profits from that investment each year, but only for the endowed purpose.
 (You can see endowment amounts per student on this page.
 You can sort by state for easier reading.)

 How can families figure this stuff out?

 If you are a whiz with financials, you can search for federal 990 forms for tax-exempt organizations.
 Are schools running a deficit?
 What exactly is a college’s endowment and how much of that are they drawing from each year?
 (Withdrawals of more than 5% per year can be a red flag.)

 Forbes analyzes the financial health of private not-for-profit colleges in the US with enrollments greater than 500 on certain key variables.
 Their full methodology can be found at the bottom of this article.
 (Note this article does NOT include public colleges.)